LGUG2Z/story/README.md

   "hashes": {
     "api": "c917d416366a04f2ec62c2e8aaee5bc740d8c6aa",
     "lib-2": "6bbe39ebe169c46eee7b2a6bc392e0b37e397a0e"
+  },
+  "blast-radius": {
+    "api": null,
+    "lib-2": ["api", "app"]
+  },
+  "artifacts": {
+    "api": true,
+    "app": true
+  },
+  "all-projects": {
+    "api": "git@github.com:GitHubOrgName/api.git",
+    "app": "git@github.com:GitHubOrgName/app.git",
+    "lib-1": "git@github.com:GitHubOrgName/lib-1.git",
+    "lib-2": "git@github.com:GitHubOrgName/lib-2.git"
   }
 }
 ```

-`blast-radius` refers to projects that can be impacted by changes in the scope of the current story. `story` refers to the
-name of the branch that will be checked out on any projects added to a story. `hashes` refers to the current commit hashes
+`story` refers to the name of the branch that will be checked out on any projects added to a story.

+`projects` refers to the subset of projects that the story requires work to be done on.

-of each project at the time of a commit to the meta-repo.
+`hashes` refers to the current commit hashes of each project at the time of a commit to the meta-repo.

+`blast-radius` refers to projects in the meta-repo that can be impacted by made changes in the scope of the current story.

+`all-projects` refers to the complete list of projects in the meta-repo.

 This latter file is automatically generated and maintained by `story` commands.
 For example, adding or removing a project
 to a story will update the `projects`, `hashes`, `blast-radius` and `artifacts` keys accordingly, and making a commit